-- · identify, evaluate and make recommendations to our Board regarding nominees for election to our Board and its committees; - evaluate the performance of our Board and of individual directors; - consider and make recommendations to our Board regarding the composition of our Board and its committees; - review developments in corporate governance practices; - evaluate the adequacy of our corporate governance practices and reporting; and - develop and make recommendations to our Board regarding corporate governance guidelines and matters.
+- identify, evaluate and make recommendations to our Board regarding nominees for election to our Board and its committees; - evaluate the performance of our Board and of individual directors; - · consider and make recommendations to our Board regarding the composition of our Board and its committees; - review developments in corporate governance practices; - evaluate the adequacy of our corporate governance practices and reporting; and - develop and make recommendations to our Board regarding corporate governance guidelines and matters.

 When evaluating director candidates, our Nominating and Corporate Governance Committee seeks to ensure that our Board has the requisite skills and experience and that its members consist of persons with appropriately complementary and independent backgrounds.
 The Nominating and Corporate Governance Committee will consider all aspects of a candidate's qualifications in the context of Atomera's needs, including: semiconductor industry experience, preferably at an executive level; experience in licensing businesses; experience as an officer or director of a public company; independence from management; practical business judgment; personal and professional integrity and ethics; and the ability to commit sufficient time and attention to the activities of the Board, as well as the absence of any potential conflicts with our Company's interests.
+While we do not have a formal diversity policy, we understand the desirability of having a Board comprised of directors with diverse and varied backgrounds, experience and opinions, and as we look to expand our Board or replace retiring Board members our Nominating and Governance Committee is committed to including candidates with diverse gender and ethnic backgrounds in the search.
 However, the Nominating and Corporate Governance Committee retains the right to modify these qualifications from time to time.
 Candidates for director nominees are reviewed in the context of the current composition of the Board, the operating requirements of our Company, and the long-term interests of our stockholders.